YePererva/CS6890/README.md

 # Summary

 # Software used:
-OS: Windows 10 [x64]
+OS: Windows 10 [x64] <p>
-Language: Python 3.6.1
+Language: Python 3.6.1 <p>
 Packages used:
 - Matplotlib 2 - visualisation and plotting
 - Keras - neural network implementation (with TensorFlow and NumPy as dependencies)
 - Jupyter - for visualisation/programming in browser
-If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/
+If  you have problem with installing packages, find and binaries for Python in Windows at http://www.lfd.uci.edu/~gohlke/pythonlibs/ <p>
 Find instructions for packages installing via pip at https://packaging.python.org/installing/